 They can require as few as two dental implants, and if your bone isn't strong enough for standard implants, in many instances, mini implants can be substituted.

 This type of denture is considered to be a better tooth replacement option than standard dentures that use adhesive to stay in your mouth, and a much better tooth replacement option than purely cosmetic products like clip-on veneers (although clip-on veneers should hardly be considered a tooth replacement option).

 However, the fact that they involve implants and surgery also makes them a more expensive option.
 They are, however, cheaper than a full mouth of implants, or even All-on-4s, making them a sort of a middle-of-the-road option for people with missing teeth.

 First you get dental implants placed in your upper or lower jaw, or both, if you need a full set of false teeth.
 Then, you ‘snap-in' your snap-in dentures which are held in place by the implants.

 You can eat and drink with your overdentures, but they typically need to be taken out at night.

 Snap-in dentures vs permanent dentures

 You may have heard of All-on-4s as teeth replacement options.
 This is also a type of permanent dentures.
-If you're interested in learning more about this option, you can read our full All-on-4s guide here.
+If you're interested in learning more about this option, you can read our full All-on-4s guide.

-Snap-in denture implants, on the other hand, also use implants with dentures for stabilization.
+Snap-in denture implants, just like permanent dentures, also use implants with dentures for stabilization.
 They can be worn all day and while eating and drinking, but then they must be taken out at night.